aapigeosci/AAPIiGWebsite/content/resources/index.md

     weight: 100

 ---
-This page is under construction!

-In the meanwhile, here are some useful resources:
+Here are some useful resources:

 **Other Community Groups in Geosciences**